Steam locomotive, 'Beattie Well Tank'

 Tank engines are steam locomotives which carry their water in water tanks, rather than a tender.
 There are different types of tank engine, and this locomotive is a well tank, which means that the water is stored in a ‘well’ between the frames on the underside of the locomotive.

-The standard well tanks were designed by Joseph Hamilton Beattie, the chief mechanical engineer of the London & South Western Railway, and introduced in 1862 to serve the rapidly expanding railway.
-After Joseph Beattie’s death in 1871 his son William George Beattie succeeded him as locomotive engineer and No. 298 is one of William’s designs.
+The standard well tanks were designed by Joseph Hamilton Beattie, the chief mechanical engineer of the London & South Western Railway, and introduced in 1862 to work suburban passenger trains.
+After Joseph’s death in 1871 his son William George Beattie succeeded him as locomotive engineer and No 298 is one of William’s designs.
+The 85 locomotives of the class were primarily built in Manchester by Beyer, Peacock and Co, although some were built at the LSWR’s workshop at Nine Elms.

 Details